Introduction

 Your alternatives will be conditioned by the season in which you are staying in Cortina, but we personally recommend that you devote yourself to naturalistic activities.
 When you are in a mountain location, staying in contact with nature is the best thing you can do.

-If you are looking for an adrenalinic experience, we suggest you reach the professionals of the mountains, the alpine guide, that have their office in the center of the town.
+If you are looking for an adrenalinic experience, we suggest you reach out to the professionals of the mountains, the alpine guides that have their office in the center of the town.

-Alternatively, you could go and ask for some suggestions at the info center in the center of the town who will surely be able to assist you with any question that has not been answered in these pages.
+Alternatively, you could go and ask for some recommendations at the info point in the center of the town, who will surely be able to assist you with any question that has not been answered in these pages.

 Long Vacations in Cortina